pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep6.md

 As [we discussed this in a previous step](/blog/build-post-content-page#add-floating-table-of-contents-toc), a change in a reactive variable triggers the `$effect` block.
 So when `showContent1` changes to `true`, it triggers a chain of changes to `showContent2`, `showContent3`, and `showContent4`.

-You may experiment using `elif` in the `$effect` block to see that since `showContent2` and `showContent3` are not uncoditionally evaluated, they don't trigger the `$effect` block when they change.
+You may experiment using `elif` in the `$effect` block to see that since `showContent2` and `showContent3` are not unconditionally evaluated, they don't trigger the `$effect` block when they change.
 You may also experiment with different `setTimeout` values.

 ### PostList Component